skchronicles/ChIPSeqPeakCalling/README.md

     -step 1.5
    * This code tells MUSIC to identify the enriched regions starting from 1kb smoothing window length upto 16kb with multiplicative factor of 1.5 using the default parameters for the remaining parameters.
 The ERs for each scale are dumped.

+* You will have to generate appropriate mappability files (https://github.com/gersteinlab/MUSIC#multi-mappability-profile-generation) Our read lengths are 100 or 125, so generate for those.
+Also, make sure you have bowtie2 indices for the genomes.
+Look at https://github.com/gersteinlab/MUSIC#running-music-with-default-parameters-and-automatic-selection-of-l_p-parameter- to automate parameter selection.*

 ## 6. PePr